 The next full issue of Books Monthly will be at the end of January.
 Have a lovely Christmas,try to remember what its true meaning is, and try not to think too badly of other people...

 Editor, publisher and author...

-The small print: Books Monthly, now well into its sixteenth year on the web, is published on or slightly before the first day of each month by Paul Norman.
+The small print: Books Monthly, now rapidly approaching its seventeenth year on the web, is published on or slightly before the first day of each month by Paul Norman.
 You can contact me here.
-If you wish to submit something for publication in the magazine, let me remind you there is no payment as I don't make any money from this publication.
+If you wish to submit something for publication in the magazine, let me remind you there is no payment as I don't make any money from it, it's free.
 If you want to send me something to review, contact me via email and I'll let you know where to send it.